-You will have a UK honours degree (or international equivalent) at a minimum of 2:2 in either law or relevant humanities or social science-based discipline.
-Alternatively, you will have a Graduate Diploma in Law (GDL), a related postgraduate diploma or professional qualification recognised as the equivalent to at least a lower second class degree.
+You will have a UK honours degree (or international equivalent) at a minimum of 2:2 in either a law or relevant social-science based discipline.
+Alternatively, you will have a Graduate Diploma in Law (GDL), a relevant postgraduate diploma or a professional qualification recognised as the equivalent to at least a lower second class degree.
 Other qualifications or work experience may be acceptable if you demonstrate appropriate knowledge and skills at honours degree standard.
 International students please refer to mmu.ac.uk/international

 Months of entry